elightup/falcon/readme.txt

 == Screenshots ==

 == Changelog ==

+= 2.8.5 - 2025-02-06 =
+- Search posts only: exclude admin and rest API requests
+- Do not enable "No Gutenberg" and "Search Posts Only" by default
+- No Gutenberg: remove support for post types

 = 2.8.4 - 2024-11-22 =
 - Fix not showing site icon in the login page